vangelif/Portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [Insert popup windows]
-- [Total of six projects on discussions]
+- [Insert six projects on discussions]
-- [Series of videos and learning refences]
+- [Include three cards frameworks]

 ## 🤝 Contributing <a name="contributing"></a>